Nonprofit Management & Philanthropy

 Nonprofit Management is a field interested in the operation of tax-exempt organizations, including strategic management and performance measurement, marketing, information technology for nonprofits, management capacity, collaborative capacity, and management of non-governmental organizations.
 Related public policy interests include tax policy, nonprofit accountability to the public, and government-nonprofit/NGO relations.
 Philanthropy is the effort or inclination to increase the well-being of humankind, as by charitable aid or donations.
 Faculty interests include research and teaching on fundraising, philanthropic psychology and donor behavior.

-Clinical Professor of Public Affairs and Philanthropic Studies
+Professor of Practice in Public Affairs and Philanthropy

 Lecturer, Public and Non-Profit Management